hasongc01/A-B-Testing-Ad-Monetization-Strategy/README.md

 # 3. Key Metrics
 ## North Star / Primary Metric:
-North Star Metric is the number of bookings made directly through RG platform in a month.
+NSM: the number of bookings made directly through RG platform in a month.

-This metric is chosen because it is simple, business-aligned, scalable, and sensitive to experiments.
+- This metric is chosen because it is simple, business-aligned, scalable, and sensitive to experiments.

-This metric is analogous to other two sided digital marketplaces: rides booked (Uber) or nights booked (Airbnb).
+- This metric is analogous to other two sided digital marketplaces: rides booked (Uber) or nights booked (Airbnb).

 ## Secondary Metrics:
 Secondary Metrics are phone calls and page visits.